lbarber729/Chitter/README.md

 - Makers sign up to chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
 - The username and email are unique.
 - Peeps (posts to chitter) have the name of the maker and their user handle.
-- Your README should indicate the technologies used, and give instructions on how to install and run the tests.

 ### How to use
 - Clone this repo to your machine